Cyber Monday showdown: Wal-Mart closes in on Amazon in online price war

 The consistent price cuts are one of several steps Wal-Mart is taking to boost its e-commerce business, including expanding its online offerings, acquiring smaller online retailers such as Jet.com, and offering free-two day shipping.

 Burt Flickinger, managing director of retail consultancy Strategic Resources Group, conducted his own internal pricing study for clients in Texas last month.
-His data shows Wal-Mart is closing the gap with Amazon this year compared with a year ago when prices for a range of goods were between 5-12 percent higher at Wal-Mart.
+His data shows Wal-Mart is closing the gap with Amazon this year compared with a year ago when prices for a range of goods were between 5 to 12 per cent higher at Wal-Mart.

 "What we have started seeing recently is Wal-Mart lowering the gap with Amazon to a point where it is a photo finish," said Flickinger.
 "Consumers can't tell the difference anymore."